Coming soon: The Luminate Musical Rights API

 1. Receive a response

 The API will automatically respond to confirm your submission and/or flag issues.
-Message responses contain 3 sections:

 1. Correct errors and re-submit

-1. View claims in CONNECT
+1. View rights in CONNECT

 What to expect